 With most of the fitness studios closed all over the world and a degree of fear and even restriction on the ability to go out to parks maybe it is a good time to invest on an iSUP.
 The only thing that could be standing between you and a new stand up paddle board might be cost.
 Fear not, Lucid is offering incredible deals and interest-free financing to help you through this strange time.

-Here is a rundown of the prices and the features of a sleek and simple board specially designed for beginner paddlers called the Lucid
+Here is a rundown of the prices and the features of a sleek and simple board specially designed for beginner paddlers called Lucid Paddle Board

 - Constructed with dual layer military-grade drop stitch material to prevent dents, dings or damage from debris, bumps or even dropping your board.